 Why do these two aspects of your personal finances play such a big role in your ultimate success or failure when it comes to a big life change?

-Most big life changes people make can lead, for one reason or another, to earning a lower amount of money — at least in the short-term.
+Most big life changes can lead to earning a lower amount of money – at least in the short-term.
 Some changes could even mean the elimination of income entirely.

 And if you want to travel the world, you might need to take a break from working (and earning money), for a few months.

 Having small, manageable expenses and enough cash in the bank to pay for them are key determinants of your ability to make a big change in your life when your income drops — even if that drop is temporary or just a part of the journey to making even more income at some point in the future.

 Let’s use an example to illustrate how high living expenses and low savings can keep you from pursuing the life you want.

 Joe is a CPA is an auditor at a Big Four accounting firm.
 Unfortunately, the long hours and tedious work have made Joe miserable.

 The good news for Joe is that he’s earning a fairly sizable paycheck.
 The bad news is, Joe has some massive ongoing expenses and household bills.
 While Joe doesn’t spend more than he makes, he and his family are living paycheck-to-paycheck.